juju/docs/src/en/contact-us.md

 # Contact us

 We'd love to hear about how you're using Juju, whether it's at the smallest of scales or the largest.
-Our team are always approachable and can usually be found in the following locations:
+Our team is always approachable and can usually be found in the following locations:

 - Our [YouTube channel][youtube] hosts the *Juju Show* and event-specific